Midway, Washington County, Tennessee

-Midway is an unincorporated community and former census-designated place (CDP) in Washington County, Tennessee, United States.
+Midway is an unincorporated community and former census-designated place (CDP) in Washington County, Tennessee.
 The population was 2,491 at the 2000 census; it was not counted at the 2010 census.
-It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

+The community is located on Old State Route 34, a former alignment of US Route 11E between Jonesborough and Johnson City.

 Geography

 Midway is located at 36°17′39″N 82°25′8″W (36.294192, -82.418813).

 According to the United States Census Bureau, the CDP has a total area of 6.2 sqmi, all of it land.